tjchaplin/mox/README.md

 var source1 = "./source1.js";
 var source2 = "./source2.js";

-var markdownDocumentationFile = "./someOutputfile.md";
+var options = {
+	outputFile :"./someOutputfile.md", //->output markdown file
+	template:"file" //->specfies to use the file based template.
+Table of contents will be based on filenames of the sources };

 mox.run([source1,source2], //->source files to generate documentation for
-		markdownDocumentationFile, //->output markdown file
+		options);
-		'file'); //->specfies to use the file based template.
-Table of contents will be based on filenames of the sources => //markdown documentation file will be created to output directory
+=> //markdown documentation file will be created to output directory
 ```